 Canon R5 vs Panasonic FT7

 The Canon EOS R5 and the Panasonic Lumix DC-FT7 (labelled Panasonic TS7 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2020 and May 2018.
-The Canon R5 is a mirrorless interchangeable lens camera, while the FT7 is a fixed lens compact.
-The cameras are based on a full frame (Canon R5) and a 1/2.3-inch (FT7) sensor.
+The R5 is a mirrorless interchangeable lens camera, while the FT7 is a fixed lens compact.
+The cameras are based on a full frame (R5) and a 1/2.3-inch (FT7) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Panasonic provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.